-These gorgeous partial shade shrubs also have beautiful shiny foliage that make a pretty too backdrop for other plants too.
+These gorgeous shrubs also have beautiful shiny foliage that make a pretty too backdrop for other plants too.

-Roses – Believe it or not, roses really can be excellent partial shade shrubs.
+Roses – Believe it or not, roses really can be excellent shrubs for shade gardens.
 Some varieties will not only tolerate partial shade, but they will thrive and flower there too.

 I grow a few types of roses in partial shade, and they bloom profusely.
 I love how bright the flowers look in the shade too.

 Weigela – I have two weigela shrubs, and they used to be planted in a super sunny area up against my house.
 I didn’t like them there and wanted to rip them out and get rid of them, but my husband convinced me to give them a second chance.

 The only area I had available was a shady area next to the back fence.
 I was pleasantly surprised that they not only survived the move, but they grow and bloom even better in the shade than they did in the full sun.
 They can get a bit leggy with age, so prune them in early summer after they are done blooming.

 Boxwood – When grown alone, boxwood can be a bit boring.
-But it makes a gorgeous backdrop for some of the blooming shrubs on this list, and boxwood make excellent partial shade shrubs.
+But it makes a gorgeous backdrop for some of the blooming shrubs on this list, and boxwood make excellent shrubs for shade gardens.

-Burning bush – You may not notice this partial shade shrub around your neighborhood until the fall when it turns bright red.
+Burning bush – You may not notice this shrubs around your neighborhood until the fall when it turns bright red.
 Burning bush shrubs steal the show after most other plants are done blooming in the fall, and it’s gorgeous!